abdrahmansoltan/Learning-Notes/Interviews/Interview-Questions.md

 - **CSS `position` types:**

-  - `static` (default)
+  - `static` (default), element is positioned according to the normal document flow.
-  - `relative`: relative to itself
+  - `relative`, element is positioned relative to its normal position.
-  - `absolute`: relative to nearest positioned ancestor
+  - `absolute`, element is positioned relative to its nearest positioned ancestor (parent with position with anyother value than `static`).
-  - `fixed`: relative to viewport
+  - `fixed`, element is positioned relative to the viewport, meaning it stays in the same place even when the page is scrolled.
-  - `sticky`: switches between relative and fixed on scroll
+  - `sticky`, element toggles between relative and fixed positioning based on the scroll position.

 - **Importance of `z-index`:**

-  - Controls stacking of positioned elements.
+  - Controls stacking order of positioned elements in z-axis.
   - Only works on positioned elements (`relative`, `absolute`, `fixed`, `sticky`).
+  - Control overlapping between elements like (dropdown, tooltips, modals, dialogs) where one element needs to be appear on top of another one.

+  > Note: Elements inside (flex/grid) containers with `z-index` will not stack above elements outside the container unless the container itself has a `z-index` set.

 - **When to use `clear` in CSS?**

-  - Used to prevent float overlaps.
+  - when clearing floats to prevent overlap of floated elements.
   - Often used in clearfix patterns:

+    - It's when you want to ensure that a container properly contains its floated children, preventing layout issues where the container collapses or does not expand to include the floated elements.

     ```css
     .clearfix::after {